You will find Pica Pollo (Deep Fried Chicken) in every small town, and it's the meal of choice after a night of party and beers.

 - 3 sprigs of parsley

-- 1 clove of garlic, crushed
+- 1 clove of garlic, , crushed

 - 1 cup of all-purpose wheat flour

-- Boil: Pour the water into a pot, and boil the chicken in a deep pot, adding the onion, lime juice, parsley, a tablespoon of salt and garlic to the water.
+- Boil: Pour the water into a pot, and boil the chicken in a deep pot, adding the onion, lime juice, parsley, 2 teaspoons of salt, and garlic to the water.
 When the chicken is cooked through but firm (about 15 mins) remove from the heat.

-- Take the chicken out of the water and reserve the chicken (you can skim the fat that rises after the broth cools and use it for another dish).
+- Season: Take the chicken out of the water and set the chicken aside (you can use the broth for another dish).
 Mix 1 teaspoon of salt, oregano, and pepper with the flour.
 Cover the drumsticks with the flour, shake off excess.

 - Fry: In a small frying pot heat the oil over medium heat.
 Deep-fry the drumsticks no more than two at a time until they turn golden brown.
 Drain excess oil on a paper towel.

-- Serve with tostones and ketchup.
+- Serve: Serve with tostones and ketchup.